 The Group recognises the fundamental value of innovation for the growth of the new economy and is committed, through its subsidiary Intesa Sanpaolo Innovation Center, to promoting around 800 innovation projects over the period of the new 2022-2025 Business Plan, of which 201 were launched in 2022.
 The Plan pays special attention to the growth of high-potential startups, providing non-financial services (e.g. acceleration programmes) and support to venture capital funds, also thanks to NEVA SGR (100 million euro investments are envisaged for NEVA SGR over the Plan's time horizon).
-In the context of the support to start-ups, the implementation of two initiatives should also be highlighted: Up2Stars, targeted at 40 startups on 4 vertical pillars (Digital/Industry 4.0; Bioeconomy, focus on Agritech and Foodtech; Medtech/Healthcare; Aerospace) and In Action ESG Climate dedicated to promoting the development of new innovative solutions to support eventual vertical pillars (Digital/Industry 4.0; Bioeconomy, focus on Agritech and Foodtech; Medtech/Healthcare; Aerospace) and In Action ESG Climate, dedicated to promoting the development of new innovative solutions to support environmental sustainability and the circular economy.
+In the context of the support to start-ups, the implementation of two initiatives should also be highlighted: Up2Stars, targeted at 40 startups on 4 vertical pillars (Digital/Industry 4.0; Bioeconomy, focus on Agritech and Foodtech; Medtech/Healthcare; Aerospace) and In Action ESG Climate, dedicated to promoting the development of new innovative solutions to support environmental sustainability and the circular economy.